Berwyn, Illinois: Parks and recreation

 Many parks and community centers are located within Berwyn.
 Two park districts and a recreation department maintain the city's recreational facilities and organize leagues and programming for youth, adults, and seniors.
 The city's largest park is Proksa Park, which comprises approximately 15 acre of land.
 It contains numerous flower beds, 64 species of trees, 85 species of shrubs, as well as a small pond and stream.
 Recreational facilities include three tennis courts, two softball fields, and a large playground.

 Berwyn is also home to the Pav YMCA.
 In 1987, the YMCA opened at 2947 Oak Park Ave, on the former site of a lumber yard that had burned down a decade earlier.
 The building has an Olympic-sized indoor pool, racquet and handball courts, a gym, and exercise facilities.
 A rehabilitation center operated in conjunction with MacNeal Memorial Hospital is present as well.

-The following table includes a complete list of Berwyn's public parks and recreational centers:
+The following is a complete list of Berwyn's public parks and recreational centers: